BioMemPhys-FAU/domhmm/docs/source/how-to-use.rst

 * ``verbose``

 Verbose option for debugging.
-Although, DomHMM doesn't print middle values, it shows which steps are done and show middle step plots which may give clues about succession of model.
+Although, DomHMM doesn't print middle values, it shows which steps are done and shows middle step plots which may give clues about succession of model.

 Future Optional Parameters